 That’s not a GIMP quirk, it’s a RAW quirk.
 Even if you were using Photoshop, you would have to first work with the file in something like Adobe Camera RAW, and then convert the file to something like a JPEG or a TIFF that Photoshop can recognize to continue working on it.

-Don’t worry, you won’t loose the advantages of shooting RAW files by using a RAW converter.
+Don’t worry, you won’t lose the advantages of shooting RAW files by using a RAW converter.
 These conversion programs typically have editing tools built into them that allow you to leverage the flexibility of the RAW format before you convert the file.
 You can do things like make white balance and exposure changes and save them as a sidecar file.
 I talked about those above in the What’s RAW and why should I use it? section in case you’re interested.

 Once you convert the RAW file to a JPG or TIFF, those settings from the sidecar are permanently applied to that JPEG or TIFF file.
 When you open the photo in GIMP, it will recognize the image just like any other JPG or TIFF.
 You can’t exactly undo the changes you locked into the JPG or TIFF, but the original RAW file and sidecar file will still be on your system just in case you want to start over or tweak the settings in that sidecar file.